kenneym/kenneym.github.io/_experiences/bioinformatics.md

 While at CST I Worked to spearhead CST’s exploration of computational chemistry for antibody development, performed extensive research and code development in the drug discovery space, developed key enterprise and academic partners for CST’s further exploration of molecular dynamics, and wrote advisory documentation for the company to move forward.
 Further, I built upon and containerized existing molecular dynamics softwares for use on GPU-enabled cloud services.
 At the end of the summer, I was honored for my work with the **Yi-Tan Memorial Scholarship Award**, an award "presented to interns who have shown through their efforts and achievements to be an outstanding asset to CST and/or Bluefin Medicine." *For more background on my work, read ahead.
 For a visual, check out my [poster](/assets/pdfs/bioinfo-poster.pdf) for the summer*

 If you would like a background on antibodies and modern techniques for antibody design, head over to the [background page](/antibody-background).
+This page contains the background information neccessary to understand the projects below.

 ---

 # My Projects:
-My summer work centered around developing software, workflows, and partnerships to allow CST to move forward into the **in-silico** antibody design space (see [background](/antibody-background) for details.
+My summer work centered around developing software, workflows, and partnerships to allow CST to move forward into the **in-silico** antibody design space (see [background](/antibody-background)) for details.
 Embracing computational design will allow the company to rapidly accelerate their workflows and product quality.

+---

 ## Learning the Ropes
 My mentor for the summer, Ivan Gregoretti, PhD, prepared me for the summer by training me in basic software development skills, system administration skills, and additional skillsets specific to my assigned work.
 I spent my first few weeks on the job learning the following: